Published July 15th, 2014 by Gallery Books Thriller, Suspense, Crime Fiction, Psychological Fiction

 From the award-winning author of The Witchfinder’s Sister comes a captivating story of burning secrets and buried shame, and of the loyalty and love that rises from the ashes.

+SYNOPSIS: One extraordinary woman.
 One hundred years of history.
+One unforgettable story.

 Violeta comes into the world on a stormy day in 1920, the first daughter in a family of five boisterous sons.
 From the start, her life is marked by extraordinary events, for the ripples of the Great War are still being felt, even as the Spanish flu arrives on the shores of her South American homeland almost at the moment of her birth.